westonganger/active_snapshot/README.md

 reified_parent, reified_children_hash = snapshot.fetch_reified_items
 ```

-As a safety these records have the `@readonly = true` attribute set on them.
-If you want to perform any write actions on the returned instances you will have to set `@readonly = nil`.
+If you need to perform any write actions on the returned instances, you can now use the `readonly` parameter.
+Setting `readonly: false` will allow modifications:

 ```ruby
 reified_parent, reified_children_hash = snapshot.fetch_reified_items(readonly: false)